 However, if this is your second refusal, your license will be suspended for 18 months.
 If you don’t challenge that notice of suspension, you will not be eligible for a hardship license at all during that 18 month period.

-These types of suspensions are imposed and administered by the DHSMV; they are not criminal in nature; and are unrelated to criminal charges for DUI and the court system, except that they originate from the same arrest.
+These types of suspensions are imposed and administered by the DHSMV.
+The suspensions are not criminal in nature.
+The suspensions are unrelated to criminal charges for DUI and the court system, except that they originate from the same arrest.

 Florida law requires that in order to conduct a traffic stop, police officers must have probable cause to believe you have committed a traffic infraction, reasonable suspicion that you were committing a crime, or evidence that your safety or the safety of others was at risk.